Who is Matthew Woodward...

 There is no better example of that than what happened after I received this email in 2013-

-That email ended up with me landing a consultation gig to fly out to Costa Rica and begin planning what has now become the biggest blog about Costa Rica.
+That email ended up with me landing an SEO consultant client to fly out to Costa Rica and begin planning what has now become the biggest blog about Costa Rica.

 Little did I know at that time - but that email would change my life.